 Miami Rhinoplasty Specialist

-Rhinoplasty, or nose surgery, is one of the longest-tenured procedures in cosmetic surgery.
-The first recorded nose surgery was performed in 1887.
-Since the nose is a focal point of the face many patients choose this surgery.
-Rhinoplasty can help if your nose is out of proportion with the rest of your face if you hate that bump on the bridge, or your nostrils flare more than you’d like.
-You don’t have to live with a nose you don’t like.
-Nose surgery with Dr. Hunsaker can change the way you see yourself.
+Rhinoplasty, or nose surgery, is one of the longest-tenured procedures in cosmetic facial surgery (the first recorded one was performed in 1887!).
+Rhinoplasty can help if your nose is out of proportion with the rest of your face, you hate that bump on the bridge, or your nostrils flare more than you’d like.

 Patients who are interested in a nose job must have finished their facial growth.
 For girls, who mature a little faster than boys, this will be at age 14 or 15 at the earliest.
 For boys, the minimum age is 15.
 Dr. Hunsaker feels it’s important for his patients to want nose surgery for their own personal reasons, not for a partner or other person.
 It’s important to be realistic about what this surgery can and cannot do.